diegorramos84/busydebugs-be/README.md

 - https://brain-debug.onrender.com/users

-This link will take you to a page with a json file of all the users that is stored in the API.
+This link will take you to a page with a JSON file of all the users that is stored in the API.

 ## known bugs/Issues